-Starting with Code Insight version 2020 R3, scan agent plugins support an alias name.
-The alias name is used to uniquely identify a remote scan agent for a given project as well as differentiate the codebase scanned via the agent from other project codebase files.
+Scan agent 2.0 plugins (available in Code Insight 2020 R3 and later) support alias names.
+An alias name is used to uniquely identify a remote scan agent for a given project as well as differentiate the codebase scanned via the agent from other project codebase files.
 Alias names are unique within a given project and cannot be shared across multiple scan agents.

-In general, a rescan performed by v2.0 of the scan-agent plugin uses the same alias and hostname that the previous scan used.
+In general, a rescan performed by a v2.0 scan-agent plugin uses the same alias and hostname that the previous scan used.
 However, in a dynamic host environment (such as is supported by CI tools, where hosts are dynamically allocated as needed for cloud or linked builds), the instance on which a rescan is run might be different from the instance used in the previous scan, in turn causing the rescan to fail.